gunumdogdu/gunumdogdu/README.md

-## I'm an Engineer,(soon) Developer!!
+## I'm an Engineer by grad & Self-taught Developer!!

-- 🌱 I’m currently learning Flutter & Figma
+- 🌱 I’m currently focused on Flutter & Figma
 - 👯 Once upon a time I was an Electrical-Electronic Engineer
-- 🥅 2023 Goals: Learn more about 'Solar Systems'
+- 🥅 2023 Goals: Learn more about 'Solar & Renewable Systems'
 - ⚡ Fun fact: I love to free-dive and play piano